One of the words I’ve been trying to live by lately is CURATE.

 BUT, this is when I have to put my business hat back on.

-What’s not necessarily as FUN might actually be what your business needs.
+Working on something that’s not necessarily as FUN might actually be what your business needs.

 AND YET... it’s the one program that has sat dormant, just begging for my attention for the past four months.